lexivanx/lexivanx/README.md

 ### Hi there, I'm Alex 👋

 I'm a DevOps Engineer with experience in Python, C++ and variety of CI/CD tools.
-I'm passionate about all things DevSecOps, and I love working on new technologies, as well as explore legacy tech.
+I'm passionate about all things DevSecOps, and I love working on new technologies, as well as exploring legacy tech.
 Balance is key.
 Currently working on expanding my portfolio and gaining more insight into App Security.

 ## 🛠️ Skills